MatiPl01/react-native-smart-graph/docs/pages/settings/placement/circle.md

 #### `sortVertices`

 Determines whether graph vertices should be arranged in a circular layout based on specific relative order.
-Vertices will be sorted separately for each circle (each graph component).

 | Type    | Default | Required |
 | ------- | ------- | -------- |